CristianDavideConte/universalSmoothScroll/README.md

 # Methods List
 Method Name | Purpose
 ----------- | -------
-`isXscrolling` | Return true if a scroll-animation on the x-axis of the passed container is currently being performed, false otherwise.
+`isXscrolling` | Returns true if a scroll-animation on the x-axis of the passed container is currently being performed, false otherwise.
-`isYscrolling` | Return true if a scroll-animation on the y-axis of the passed container is currently being performed, false otherwise.
+`isYscrolling` | Returns true if a scroll-animation on the y-axis of the passed container is currently being performed, false otherwise.
-`getXStepLengthCalculator` | Return the _xStepLengthCalculator function for the passed container.
+`getXStepLengthCalculator` | Returns the _xStepLengthCalculator function for the passed container.
-`getYStepLengthCalculator` | Return the _yStepLengthCalculator function for the passed container.
+`getYStepLengthCalculator` | Returns the _yStepLengthCalculator function for the passed container.
-`getXStepLength` | Return the value of _xStepLength.
+`getXStepLength` | Returns the value of _xStepLength.
-`getYStepLength` | Return the value of _yStepLength.
+`getYStepLength` | Returns the value of _yStepLength.
 `getMinAnimationFrame` | Return the value of _minAnimationFrame.
 `setXStepLengthCalculator` | Sets the _xStepLengthCalculator for the requested container to the passed function if compatible.
 `setYStepLengthCalculator` | Sets the _yStepLengthCalculator for the requested container to the passed function if compatible.